 To prove you receive work study, give DTA a copy of your financial aid statement or any other proof of federal or state funded work study.
-You qualify as a work study recipient whether you attend a public or a private college.
+You qualify as a work study recipient if you attend a public or a private college.

 The monthly SNAP benefit amount is calculated based on your countable income and your expenses.
 The maximum for one person (living alone, very little income) is $189/month.

 Countable income includes wages from a job or direct and regular money from your parents, unemployment insurance or other source.
-However, income from a federal work-study program is not counted as income.
+But, income from a federal work-study program is not counted as income.
 Most educational monies are not counted if from federal funds, or if used to cover educational expenses (tuition, fees, books and supplies).

 Can I get SNAP if I live with roommates?